Balaji-star/CORX_app/README.md

 ### Developed By
 Balaji R\
 Sobhana S\
-Sri Sairam Engineering college, Chennai.
+of Sri Sairam Engineering College, Chennai.

-The students volunteered with the [MIT Square](https://www.mitsquare.com) to help people learn and get aware on the ongoing pandemic COVID-19.
+The students volunteered with the [RAJ Square Charity Foundation](https://www.rajsquare.com) to help people learn and get aware on the ongoing pandemic COVID-19.
+Completely powered by [MIT Square](https://www.mitsquare.com).